Home > Moving > City Guides > Most Affordable Places to Live in Maryland

 • Unemployment Rate: 4.2%

 Brunswick is one of Maryland’s best small towns.
-Nestled along the Potomac River on the Maryland-Virginia border, this city is beloved for its suburban feel and tight-knit community.
+Nestled along the Potomac River on the Maryland-Virginia border, this city is known for its suburban feel and tight-knit community.
 Residents can find plenty of work throughout Frederick County, including opportunities with Fort Detrick and Hood College in the city of Frederick, which is about 25 minutes away.
-But the biggest draw for newcomers to Brunswick is its low cost of living—the median home price here is $100,000 less than the state average!
+But one of the biggest draws for newcomers to Brunswick is its low cost of living, which is 18% lower than the state average!

 Things to Do in Brunswick